Mefteg/RaspGpio/README.md

 ---
 ```
 cd RaspGpio
-node bin/www
+python server.py
 ```
+Tips
+---
-I recommend you the node module [forever](https://github.com/foreverjs/forever) to launch it in background.
+You can use the command `nohup` to launch it as a deamon.